 A well-established winery near Bibayoff is Vina de Liceaga.
 They offer complimentary wine tastings and mature wines.
 Our favorites were the 2006 Chardonnay and 2005 Castillo de las Minas made from the Grenache grape.
 Wines are reasonably priced at the $15 dollar mark.
 Be warned, this winery is on the bus tour route.
 We arrived just before a mass of 40 people entered and overwhelmed the one person working the tasting room.
 We sipped, we bought and left quickly!

 As equally refreshing as the wine is the lack of commercialism.
 No logo.
 No labels.
-The wine maker wrote the name of the wine on pieces of masking tape.
+The winemaker wrote the name of the wine on pieces of masking tape.
 We were told to drink these right away (my thought exactly!).
-A wonderful gallery and shop with local crafts, organic jams, butter, and soaps completes the experience.
+A wonderful gallery and shop with local crafts, organic jams, butter, and soaps complete the experience.
 I was thrilled to find my olive oil for $3 less a bottle than at Le Vid!

 Head further into the Valle to Château Camou.
 An exquisite winery with equally impressive wine and the prices to match.
 Oak barrels are stacked to the ceiling and if you are lucky, one of your tastings will come directly from the barrel.
 Appointments are strongly encouraged.